Orckestra/C1-CMS-Foundation/Website/test/unit/README.md

 ## Overall structure

 Test files generally map one-to-one with source files - `loadAndOpen.spec.js` contains tests for the code found in `loadAndOpen.js`.
 The same is true of directory structure.
 This is intended to make it easier to find and update test files.

+Files with a name like `_setup.js` are used for setup and teardown functionality for entire directories.
+Of especial note here is the one found in `suite/`, which sets up the mock of the `WAMPClient` class.
+This does not call the `beforeEach()` or `afterEach()` functions of Mocha, as it instead sets up a general mock to provide testable calls to the entire suite.

 ## Running tests